Every August during my childhood, at the end of a long and lazy Florida summer, my family would take a trip to Wal-Mart. It was Back-to-School Time.

 After a few years, my family outgrew the crazy school shopping bonanza, and started minimizing our carbon footprint as a result.
 We saved some money – and our sanity – in the process.
 When it comes to school supplies, less can be more.
 Here are some tips to help your family make it through back-to-school season in one piece.

-Krislyn Placide is a student at Northwestern University and an intern with the Center for a New American Dream.
+Krislyn Placide is a student at Northwestern University and an intern with New Dream.